Sensitivity analysis for mixed binary quadratic programming: Duality theorem.

 Under this definition, we have

 We will prove that when $Q$ is PSD (including $Q =0$) or $\P$ is bounded, $\zeta(\bv, \epsilon)$ can be lower bounded by some linear function on $\epsilon$ if $\bv$ is fixed and $\epsilon$ is small.

 To prove Theorem \ref{thm_final_robust}, we will establish several other statements.
 Our main idea is to reduce obtaining lower bound on $\zeta(\bv, \epsilon)$ to finding the lower bound of finitely many quadratic programming problems.
-In particularly, we will use Vavasis's result on characterization of optimal solution of general quadratic programming in \cite{VAVASIS199073} and show that the lower bound on $\zeta(\bv, \epsilon)$ can be viewed as piece-wise quadratic function on $\epsilon$ when $\epsilon$ is sufficiently small.
+In particular, we will use Vavasis's result on the characterization of optimal solutions of general quadratic programming in \cite{VAVASIS199073} and show that the lower bound on $\zeta(\bv, \epsilon)$ can be viewed as piece-wise quadratic function on $\epsilon$ when $\epsilon$ is sufficiently small.